loomhq/loom-embed/README.md

 ## Methods

-### .linkReplace(selector, [options])
+### .linkReplace(selector, [options], target)

-Replaces any loom links at the nodes matching the selector with the embedded video
+Replaces any loom links at the nodes matching the selector with the embedded video.
+Replacement occurs on the entire document, or on the optional target DOM element.

 ### .textReplace(textString, [options])